tanvixjain/tanvixjain/README.md

 ---

 Hey!
-I'm Tanvi — a final year Computer Science student who loves turning ideas into working solutions.
+I'm Tanvi- a final year Computer Science student who loves turning ideas into working solutions.
 My interests span coding and algorithms to data, consulting, and strategy.
 I work on projects that actually challenge me, and I'm always looking to collaborate with people who push me to grow.

 📫 jaintanvi1801@gmail.com &nbsp;|&nbsp; [LinkedIn](https://www.linkedin.com/in/tanvi-jain-tj180105)